cwcon/push/setup/fork-and-clone.md

         $ cd

    Note that `$` is just a convention for indicating the command-line prompt; you don’t actually type it.
-Also, it is also convention to hit the <kbd>Return</kbd> or <kbd>Enter</kbd> key at the end of each line of command-line input.
+Also, be sure to always hit the <kbd>Return</kbd> or <kbd>Enter</kbd> key at the end of each line of command-line input.

 1. Create a directory, called `Projects`.
-It’s something of a convention to keep all Git repositories in a directory of that name.
+It’s something of a convention to keep all Git repositories in a directory of that name, but you can choose another if you’d like.

         $ mkdir Projects